jeanleeb/slack-birthday-bot/CHANNEL-IMPROVEMENTS.md

 # Channel Selection Improvements

-This document outlines the changes made to improve the birthday channel selection functionality in the Slack Birthday Bot.
+This document outlines the changes made to improve the birthday channel selection functionality in the Taq Birthday Bot.

 ## Key Improvements